Definition of the convex mirror

 The focal point of the convex mirror

-The human eye sees the beam of light moving on a straight path and all the reflected light as if coming from the focal point of a convex mirror.
-The focal point is the image point of an object that is very far from the surface o f the convex mirror, for example, sun and image are virtual.
+The human eye sees the beam of light moving on a straight path and all the reflected light as if coming from the focal point of a mirror.
+The focal point is the image point of an object that is very far from the surface of the mirror, for example, sun and image are virtual.

 The focal length of the convex mirror